MilloLab/quaver/README.md

 History
 -------
+* Version 0.4 (September 2014)
+	* Redesign with namespaces and new structure
 * Version 0.3 (September 2014)
 	* Set new core and new internal flow.
 	* New functions and extended models.